dstults/Windows-OneConfig/README.md

 # How to run script: Easy Mode
 1) Open PowerShell as Administrator
-2) Browse to: https://github.com/DranKof/Windows-OneConfig  *or use thumbdrive with ps1 file
+2) Browse to: https://github.com/DranKof/Windows-OneConfig and open the config of your choice  *or use thumbdrive with ps1 file
-3) Copy, paste, wait, skim results, done
+3) Copy the entire script and paste it into your shell window After a short wait, it should be done.

 Optionally, if it's a fresh install of Windows 10: